Current U.S. Student

 • Regional City

-Most ETAs will be placed in Phnom Penh or Siem Reap.
-Although the official language is Khmer, the Cambodian youth are thirsty for knowledge and see English as the language of opportunity for success in higher education and future employment.
-The Cambodians are friendly and welcoming and eager to share their traditions, culture and food with visitors.
-With 75% of the population below the age of 35, there will be many opportunities to exchange ideas on environmental issues, human rights, and gender equality.
+Although the official language is Khmer, Cambodian youth are thirsty for knowledge and see English as the language of opportunity for success in higher education and future employment.
+Cambodians are friendly and welcoming and eager to share their traditions, culture and food with visitors.
+With 65% of the population below the age of 35, there will be many opportunities to exchange ideas on American values and other topics, including environmental issues, human rights, and gender equality.

 Supplementary Project